ethereum/execution-apis/src/engine/specification.md

 ## Timeouts

 Consensus Layer client software **MUST** wait for a specified `timeout` before aborting the call.
-In such an event, the Consensus Layer client software **MAY** retry the call.
+In such an event, the Consensus Layer client software **SHOULD** retry the call when it is needed to keep progressing.

 Consensus Layer client software **MAY** wait for response longer than it is specified by the `timeout` parameter.